arm-diaz/nki-llama/docs/complete-pipeline.md

 tmux -a -t training "./nki-llama finetune all 2>&1 | tee training.log" Enter

 # Wait for training to reach a checkpoint
-sleep 3600  # Adjust based on your training time

 # Inference phase
 tmux new -d -s inference